donmelton/donmelton.com/items/2013/03-18-regarding-fake-projects-and-loyalty-tests.md

 The conclusion to the article is, of course, "no," Apple doesn't do that.

-And I can also confrim that's the case.
+And I can also confirm that's the case.
 As a manager and then director at Apple for over 10 years, I never once assigned anyone to a fake project.
 And loyalty tests?
 I never heard of either practice there.

 So, how do silly ideas like this stay alive?
 It's because many don't understand --- even at a basic level -- how Apple works.